ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Batching Sends {#send-batching}

-To reduce the overhead of sending multiple small Messages on a Connection, the application could batch several Send Actions together.
+To reduce the overhead of sending multiple small Messages on a Connection, the application could batch several `Send` actions together.
 This provides a hint to the system that the sending of these Messages ought to be coalesced when possible, and that sending any of the batched Messages can be delayed until the last Message in the batch is enqueued.

-The semantics for starting and ending a batch can be implementation-specific, but need to allow multiple Send Actions to be enqueued.
+The semantics for starting and ending a batch can be implementation-specific, but need to allow multiple `Send` actions to be enqueued.

 ~~~
 Connection.StartBatch()